Build Instructions

 As the EFI environment does not offer an automatic constructor functionality

-the leancrypto initalization function of lc_init
+the leancrypto initalization function of lc_init must be called as the very

 first API call before calling any other leancrypto service function.

-library can be built on Windows using
+The leancrypto library can be built on Windows using

-is installed along with meson
+MSYS2.
+Once MSYS2 is installed along with meson

-compiler, the standard compilation procedure outlined for the
+and the mingw compiler, the standard compilation procedure outlined for the

 POSIX user space can be used.